Attempted assassination of Leonid Brezhnev

-Would-be assassin
+Perpetrator

-Viktor Ivanovich Ilyin (Виктор Иванович Ильин) was born in Leningrad in 1947.
-After his graduation from a technical college, he was inducted into the Soviet Army in 1968 at the rank of lieutenant.
-Ilyin was said to have been resentful of his forced conscription and distressed by the Soviet invasion of Czechoslovakia.
+Viktor Ivanovich Ilyin was born in 1947 in Leningrad and sought to become a geologist but, after his graduation from a technical college in 1968, he was conscripted into the Soviet Army.
+Ilyin was inducted at the rank of lieutenant, though he was said to have resented his forced conscription and distressed by the Warsaw Pact invasion of Czechoslovakia that year.

-On 21 January 1969, Ilyin stole two standard-issue Makarov handguns and deserted his army unit.
-He went back to his family in Leningrad where he stole his brother-in-law's authentic police uniform.
-Ilyin then left on an unannounced, solitary journey to Moscow.
+On 21 January 1969, Ilyin stole two standard-issue Makarov pistols and deserted his army unit based in Lomonosov.
+He went back to his family in Leningrad where he stole his brother-in-law's authentic Militsiya uniform.
+Ilyin then left on an unannounced, solitary flight to Moscow, and arrived the following day.